 Stena Lagan was completed in 2005 at Cantiere Navale di Visentini Francesco & C., Donada, Italy.

 Stena Lagan was originally delivered as ‘Lagan Viking’ for Norse Merchant Ferries.
-She kept that name when Norse Merchant was taken over by Maersk but became ‘Lagan Seaways’ when Norfolk Line was taken over by Maersk.
+She kept that name when Norse Merchant was taken over by Maersk but became ‘Lagan Seaways’ when Norfolk Line was taken over by DFDS.